Skip to main content

 Payment Details Panel

-When the customer reaches the payment step, a card shows the payment breakdown:
+When the customer reaches the payment step, a structured grid displays the full payment breakdown:

 Card Entry